Fera Ferida

 Fera Ferida (English: The Injured Beast) is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 15 November 1993, replacing Renascer and ended on 16 July 1994, with a total of 210 episodes.
 It's the forty eighth "novela das oito" to be aired on the timeslot.
 It is created by Aguinaldo Silva, Ricardo Linhares, Ana Maria Moretzsohn and directed by Dennis Carvalho with Marcos Paulo.

+The opening song was composed by Erasmo Carlos and Roberto Carlos, recorded by Maria Bethânia, and released on the tribute album As Canções Que Você Fez Pra Mim.